cozy/cozy-stack/docs/jobs.md

 ### POST /jobs/support

-Send a mail to the support.
+Send a mail to the support (email address defined by `mail.reply_to` in the config file, or overwritten by context with `contexts.<name>.reply_to`).

 It requires a permission on `io.cozy.support` (a permission on `io.cozy.jobs:POST:sendmail:worker`, or larger, is also accepted to ease the transition from sending manually a mail to the support via the sendmail queue).

 #### Request